ttlew/conversation/entities.md

 ## Editing entities

 You can click any entity in the list to open it for editing.
 You can rename or delete entities, and you can add, edit, or delete values, synonyms, or patterns.

+> **Note**: If you change the entity type from `synonym` to `pattern`, or vice versa, the existing values are converted, but might not be useful as-is.

 ## Importing entities